 3. The gNB-CU sends a UE CONTEXT SETUP REQUEST message to the candidate gNB-DU, containing one target candidate cell ID.
 The gNB-CU indicates the source gNB-DU ID, and requests PRACH resources from the Candidate gNB-DU.

-4. If the candidate gNB-DU accepts the request of LTM configuration, it responds with a UE CONTEXT SETUP RESPONSE message including the generated lower layer RRC configuration (e.g., TCI state configuration and RACH configuration) and the RS configuration (FFS) for the accepted target candidate cell.
+4. If the candidate gNB-DU accepts the request of LTM configuration, it responds with a UE CONTEXT SETUP RESPONSE message including the generated lower layer RRC configuration (e.g., TCI state configuration and RACH configuration) and the RS configuration for the accepted target candidate cell.

 5. The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the source gNB-DU including the collected RS configuration, TCI state configuration and RACH configuration for the accepted target candidate cell(s) in other gNB-DUs.

-6. The source gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message which may include the RS configuration of the source cell (FFS), prepared candidate cells (FFS) and the generated CSI resource configuration (FFS).
+6. The source gNB-DU responds with a UE CONTEXT MODIFICATION RESPONSE message which may include the RS configuration of the source cell, prepared candidate cells and the generated CSI resource configuration (FFS).

 7. The gNB-CU sends a UE CONTEXT MODIFICATION REQUEST message to the candidate gNB-DU(s) containing the cell ID(s) of the prepared candidate cell(s) and associated RS configuration for each candidate cell in other candidate gNB-DU(s).